dibyansh01/React_News_Input_Form/README.md

    git clone https://github.com/dibyansh01/React_assignment
    cd react_assignment
    ```

 2. Install the project dependencies:
    ```bash
    npm install
    ```
 3. Configure Firebase:
    Replace the Firebase configuration in src/components/InputForm.jsx and src/components/SavedList.jsx with your Firebase project configuration.
 You can find your Firebase configuration in the Firebase Console.
 4. Start the development server locally:
    ```bash
    npm run dev
    ```

 ## Usage

--  Fill out the input form with a numeric ID and a name.
+- Fill out the input form with a numeric ID, name and news article.
 - Click the "Submit" button to save the data to the Firebase Firestore database.

 ## Contributing

 - Contributions are welcome!
 If you find a bug or have any suggestions, please open an issue or create a pull request.